-More homeowners are choosing metal roofs to protect their largest investment: their home.
+More homeowners are choosing metal roofs to protect their largest investment: their homes.

 It’s no wonder why.
 Today’s metal roofs feature all the style and beauty of traditional roofing materials, yet they are stronger and more durable.
 These roofs give homeowners the look they want along with the protection they need.

-You can choose from numerous colors and designs to create any look you want, such as asphalt, clay tile or cedar shake.
-And the best part is metal roofs last 50+ years and reduce the time, money and effort spent on ongoing maintenance.
+You can choose from numerous colors and designs to create any look you want, such as asphalt, clay tile, cedar shake, or a classic black metal roof.
+The best part is metal roofs last 50+ years and reduce the time, money, and effort spent on ongoing maintenance.
 That also makes them a great value.

 If you’re planning to invest in a metal roof for your home, here are a few other things to consider: